Instagram is a force to be reckoned with.

 Make sure to choose a username that’s less than 30 characters.
 Ideally, the name is searchable through a keyword.
 It should also be consistent with the username you use on other social media platforms.

 Your bio should include up to 150 characters.
-It’s a great idea to include a clickable link to your website in your bio.
-This is the only place where you can include a clickable link in your Instagram account, so it’s an important aspect of optimizing your account.
+It’s a great idea to include a clickable link to your website.
+This is the only place where you can include a clickable link in your Instagram account, so it’s an important way to optimize your account.

 2) Create and promote a dedicated hashtag.

-3) Get creative with hashhags related to your niche.
+3) Get creative with hashtags related to your niche.